Isles of Scilly Steamship Company: History

-Following this ship Scillonian II entered into service in 1956, purpose built for the Steamship Company by John I. Thornycroft & Company of Woolston, Southampton at a cost of £250,000, and was in service until 1977.
+Following this ship Scillonian II entered into service in 1956, purpose built for the Steamship Company by John I Thornycroft & Company of Woolston, Southampton at a cost of £250,000, and was in service until 1977.
 A second ship operated for a while named Queen of the Isles.
 At approx 500 tons she was smaller than Scillonian II and was used to augment the larger ship at busy times.
 She was also used to run charter services to the Islands from other ports.
 On her sale she went to operate an inter-island service in the Pacific.

 The present Scillonian III was also purpose built for the Steamship Company and entered into service in May 1977.
 Scillonian III is the third passenger ship of this name and currently in service for passengers and cargo 8 months of the year.
 Due to the number of tidal currents which meet off Lands End, and the need for a shallow draught to allow access to the Islands, the sea journey to Scilly can be rough.
 For this reason Scillonian III was fitted with a "Flume" antiroll stabilizer system.

-In early 2007, press reports indicated that Cornwall County Council was expected to approved plans for the construction of a new roll-on/roll-off replacement ferry at a cost of £17.5 million.
-This vessel would be leased to the Isles of Scilly Steamship Company and would replace both Scillonian III and Gry Maritha.
-This plan (named in its late stages as Option A) was halted because of local opposition to both the built elements of the scheme and the vessel design.
-A pressure group called upon the then Transport undersecretary, Norman Baker to halt the scheme.